Jump to content

 This is the claim that early Marxism, as laid out by Marx and Engels, still has some amount of accuracy or relevance to reality although Leninism as laid out by Lenin, Stalin, Hoxha, Mao, or Trotsky is claimed not to hold such accuracy or relevance.
 People may have varying reasons for claiming that Leninism has been rejected, and these would all be distinct propositions.
 This is simply the overall claim that some collection of central components of Leninism is not true.

-The other major case of a philosophy claiming Marxism-Leninism is over is Deng Xiaoping Thought.
-The way the claim manifests in this philosophy is very different from the way it manifests in philosophies like Lacanianism or center-Liberalism.
+Besides anticommunist philosophies, the other major case of a philosophy claiming Marxism-Leninism is over is Deng Xiaoping Thought.
+The way the claim manifests in this philosophy is very different from the way it manifests in philosophies like center-Liberalism or "Fisherism".
 Deng Xiaoping Thought does not present the Material system of Bolshevism as categorically bad, as much as an unfinished goal to aspire to.
 At the same time, it has casually put said goal aside for the practical purposes of defending the borders of China, Cuba, or Vietnam through constructing a viable economy and building tight connections between all the people inside the country.
+Across mainstream Marxism-Leninism, people have a range of varying opinions about this.
+Some people will uphold that having a party-nation at all is better than nothing, and only under a narrow range of conditions a party-nation can progress back to Bolshevism.
+Other people will treat Deng Xiaoping states as anomalous and incapable of engineering Bolshevism.
+The material facts on this are currently unclear, as so far there has never been a case of a Deng Xiaoping state productively reverting to Bolshevism.
+It may be worth investigating all the conceivable transition processes from Deng Xiaoping Thought to see whether people have thought too narrowly, such as the concept of several Deng Xiaoping states linking up to produce poly-Maoism and then rebuilding or reimagining Bolshevism.